sserunkuumaibrahim/ronsenhope/README.md

-# Lumps Away Foundation Web Application
+# Ronsen Hope Christian Foundation Uganda Web Application

-A comprehensive web application for the Lumps Away Foundation, supporting breast cancer patients and their families in Uganda.
+A comprehensive web application for Ronsen Hope Christian Foundation Uganda, supporting vulnerable children, orphans, youths and elderly in Uganda.
 Built with React, Vite, Tailwind CSS, DaisyUI, and Firebase.

+## About

+Ronsen Hope Christian Foundation Uganda is a registered Christian-based non-profit organization dedicated to providing holistic care and support to vulnerable children, orphans, youths and elderly in Uganda - East Africa.
+Our mission is to demonstrate the love of Christ through practical acts of service, empowering vulnerable children and orphans in rural and urban slum areas of Uganda.

 ## Features